Roy Wood: The Wizzo Band and subsequent work

-His most regularly broadcast song is the seasonal Wizzard single "I Wish It Could Be Christmas Everyday".
+His most regularly broadcast song is the seasonal Wizzard single "I Wish It Could Be Christmas Everyday", which remains one of the most played Christmas songs in the UK.
 In 1995, Wood released a new live version as the 'Roy Wood Big Band', which charted at No. 59, and in 2000 he joined forces with Mike Batt and the Wombles, for a re-working of "I Wish It Could Be Christmas Everyday" and the Wombles' hit "Wombling Merry Christmas", together in one song which reached No. 22.
 Over Christmas 2007, Wood appeared in a catalogue advertisement for Argos, where he played the part of a rowdy neighbour playing guitar along to Wizzard's "I Wish It Could Be Christmas Everyday", and the song once again entered the UK Singles Chart, peaking at No. 16.
 In the 2010 Christmas special of the ITV comedy Benidorm, Wood in a cameo role performed his Christmas hit at the Benidorm Palace cabaret theatre.
 He later performed with Wizzard on the Christmas edition of Pointless Celebrities in December 2013.

 Wood formed the Roy Wood Rock & Roll Band for occasional live dates and television performances in the UK.
 They were the support act for Status Quo at several UK dates in the weeks leading up to Christmas 2009 and 2011.
 In December 2018, Wood and his band's touring equipment worth £100,000 was stolen following a ram-raid on a warehouse in Leeds.
 The police later recovered the van and equipment in East Ardsley.

 Personal life

-Roy Wood currently lives in the former Howard Arms public house in Cubley, Derbyshire.
-Wood voted to leave the European Union in the 23 June 2016 referendum, and in May 2019 joined the Brexit Party.
-Wood has one child.
+Wood currently lives in South Derbyshire.
+He voted to leave the European Union in the 23 June 2016 referendum, and in May 2019 joined the Brexit Party.
+Beforehand, he was a longtime member of the UK Independence Party (UKIP), and expressed interest in standing as a candidate for the party in 2004.
+Wood has one daughter, named Holly.

+Wood was engaged to Annie Haslam for four years, which she later described as "four of the funniest years of my life", prior to her own marriage in 1991.